ryansheehy0/Cheat_Sheets/Web_Cybersecurity/cross_site_scripting.md

 ### [Inside Javascript(Client side javascript inject)](#table-of-contents)
 - Ex:

+Javascript evaluates functions that are inside other function and there is no limit to the amount of arguments.
+- Ex: `startTimer('userInput')` you can do user input of `', alert(), '` resulting in `startTimer('', alert(), '')` and the alert will be rand first.

 How do you find these?
 	- Searching in the js code takes a while
 		- Does Burp's DOM Injection find all of them?